Degree Requirements

 (http://www.montana.edu/gradschool/policy/degreq_doctoral.html )

 In special cases, a student’s graduate committee can award a ‘conditional pass’ if a student appears generally well prepared to execute the research described in the proposal but has one or more limitations in either skill or foundational knowledge that might hinder the student’s ability to carry out the proposed research plan.
 These limitations might be in the written proposal (e.g. failure to articulate testable hypotheses or identify knowledge gaps) or in the oral defense if a student should prove unable to answer questions pertaining to fundamental principles relevant for the proposed dissertation research.
-In the event that a student receives a conditional pass, committee members will identify clearly the source of their concerns and the requirements that must be satisfied in order for the conditional pass to be converted into a full pass.
+If a student receives a conditional pass, committee members will identify clearly the source of their concerns and the requirements that must be satisfied in order for the conditional pass to be converted into a full pass.
 The student has a maximum of 6 weeks (from the date of the comprehensive exam) to complete the requirements of the conditional pass.
 A conditional pass is not recognized by the Graduate School.
 If a student meets the requirements of the conditional pass within the 6 weeks, the official form submitted to the Graduate School will state the student passed the exam.
-If a student does not meet the requirements of the condition within the 6 weeks time frame, official documentation to the Graduate School will state the student failed.
+If a student does not meet the requirements of the condition within the 6-week time frame, official documentation to the Graduate School will state the student failed.

 Comprehensive Exam – Statute of Limitations.
 After successfully passing their Comprehensive Exam (CE), a student has up to 5 years to complete their Ph.D. degree.
 After 5 years, the Graduate School considers a student’s CE as having expired and a student must stand for another exam.
 In certain cases – such as documented medical or family leave, an advisor being unavailable because of documented leave, catastrophic loss of instrumentation and/or samples, etc. – a student and their advisor can petition to have the requirement for a new CE waived.
 This petition must be supported formally by the Department Head.